tim-taylor/evobee/docs/markdown/evobee-config.md

 ### Hive configuration parameters

-Hive configuration parameters for a single hive are stored in an instance of the HiveConfig structure, defined in source file HiveConfig.h.
+Hive configuration parameters for a single hive are stored in an instance of the `HiveConfig` structure, defined in source file `HiveConfig.h`.
+These are stored in the `ModelParams` member `m_Hives`.

 |Parameter name in JSON config file|Corresponding variable name in ModeParams.h|Type of variable|Description|
  |---|---|---|---|